iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 # Download mitogenomes
 Recommendation: your genes names should be no more than 8 characters (without considering ">")
 # Alignment
-Mitochondrial genomes have two types of sequences coding and non-coding sequences.
+Mitochondrial genomes have non-coding (e.g. rRNA or tRNA) and coding sequences (e.g. COI, Cytb, NAD1, etc).
+You should use TranslatorX and MAFFT to perform alignments, respectively.

 ## Mafft

 Loop to run mafft in computer (download here an place in the same folder the sequences to align), save it as .sh file